invidian/secure-and-reproducible-arch-linux/README.md

 #### Next

 - How do you boot Secure OS with Secure Boot enabled?
+  - You don't.
+You boot Recovery OS instead.
 - How do you protect booting Recovery OS?
 Does it need to be protected?
   - You can use `dm-verity` to generate hash of root filesystem, then add it to the kernel command line parameters with EFISTUB and sign it using Secure Boot Database Key.